Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 4

 of a battle.
 Straight ahead of us, six miles away rose Achi Baba,

-a tall straight ride with a sloping shoulder & a knoll or
+a tall straight side with sloping shoulders & a knoll or

 peak in the middle - rather like a mans head & shoulders